catsymint/kzkitty/README.md

 Available commands:

-    `/pb` - show a personal best run for a given map/mode/player `/latest` - show the most recent run
+- `/pb` - show a personal best run for a given map/mode/player
+- `/latest` - show the most recent run
-    `/register` - register a steam profile url and default mode with the bot `/mode` - change the default mode when using `/pb` and `/latest`
+- `/register` - register a steam profile url and default mode with the bot
+- `/mode` - change the default mode when using `/pb` and `/latest`

-To set up a dev environment:
+To set up a dev environment (with `uv`):

 ```sh
 curl -LsSf https://astral.sh/uv/install.sh | sh